-In closing, it is critical for the policyholder to conduct an early, sophisticated analysis not only of the differences in the coverage laws of the relevant states, but also of the differences in how each state's courts decide which state's substantive law applies.
+In closing, it is critical for a policyholder facing liability for cleaning up a contaminated site to conduct an early, sophisticated analysis not only of the differences in the coverage laws of the relevant states, but also of the differences in how each state's courts decide which state's substantive law applies.
 The outcome of this analysis may make all the difference in obtaining coverage for the claim.